 In a clinical trial, four out of five ReSTOR patients reported never wearing glasses following their procedure.

-Anyone who desires multifocal vision without having to use reading glasses or contact lenses may be a candidate for a ReSTOR lens.
-Although this lens was originally designed for patients with cataracts, it is not a requirement to qualify for ReSTOR.
+Anyone who desires multifocal vision without having to use reading glasses or contact lenses may be a candidate.
+Although the ReSTOR lens was originally designed for patients with cataracts, it is not a requirement to qualify.
 Those with chronic infections, uncontrolled diabetes or other health issues may need to wait until these conditions are under control before undergoing eye surgery.

 Crystalens is the first and only naturally focusing, or accommodating, vision-correction lens implant.
-This lens is designed with “hinges” that work with your eyes’ muscles, allowing the lens to shift focus, providing the eye a continuous range of focus.
+The design of this lens has “hinges” that work with your eyes’ muscles, allowing the lens to shift focus, providing the eye a continuous range of focus.